flipcoder/siege-tools/README.md

     - Generating template projects to use with sgmake or your build system of choice
     - Context-aware file and project templates and generators

-- SiegeMod (sgmod)
-    - a state machine of build switches for your project
-    - manipulate source code abstract syntax trees from an external script similar to jquery's manipulation of DOM
-    - does not require embedding incompatible code like other preprocessors
-    - compatible with sgmake (above)

 ## Contributing ##
 If you find this project useful, consider contributing or spreading the word to other developers.
 Once the addon system is done, I could use contributors to write addon steps for different languages and build systems.